makersacademy/rps-challenge/README.md

 I would have like to complete the bonus levels and also been able to refactor the code further.
 I would have also wanted to add more specified tests for each feature.

+In this README I would have liked to add screenshots of the game and tests.